 At all times, police officers trained in administering Narcan, shall carry a fully stocked Narcan kit and it shall be stored in their patrol vehicle.
-Missing, damaged or expired kits should be reported, in writing, directly to the officer's immediate supervisor, and then a replacement request shall be forwarded to the Office of Personnel and Recruitment on a Request For Personal Issue.
+Missing, damaged or expired kits should be reported, in writing, directly to the officer's immediate supervisor.
+A replacement request shall then be forwarded to the Office of Personnel and Recruitment on a Request for Personal Issue.